 Stools with nailheads around the seats or backs are attractive in any traditional room.
 In backless wood barstools, decorative nailheads or studs usually make a ring around the seat to hold down the upholstery.
 On stools with backs, the nailheads make a ring around the upholstery of the back and the seat.

 These stools are usually upholstered in vinyl, leather, or bonded leather to create an old-world or country club style.
 Arms are also common on these barstools to create a more laid-back, relaxing feel.

-Nailhead stools can be found in our Lisa Furniture brand.
+Nailhead stools can be found in our Darafeev brand.